NixOS/nixpkgs/doc/languages-frameworks/python.md

 ### Building packages and applications

-Python packages (libraries) and applications that use `setuptools` or `distutils` are typically built with respectively the `buildPythonPackage` and `buildPythonApplication` functions.
+Python libraries and applications that use `setuptools` or `distutils` are typically build with respectively the `buildPythonPackage` and `buildPythonApplication` functions.
+These two functions also support installing a `wheel`.

 All Python packages reside in `pkgs/top-level/python-packages.nix` and all applications elsewhere.
-Some packages are also defined in `pkgs/development/python-modules`.
-It is important that these packages are called in `pkgs/top-level/python-packages.nix` and not elsewhere, to guarantee the right version of the package is built.
+In case a package is used as both a library and an application, then the package should be in `pkgs/top-level/python-packages.nix` since only those packages are made available for all interpreter versions.
+The preferred location for library expressions is in `pkgs/development/python-modules`.
+It is important that these packages are called from `pkgs/top-level/python-packages.nix` and not elsewhere, to guarantee the right version of the package is built.

 Based on the packages defined in `pkgs/top-level/python-packages.nix` an